 Formal Complaints also can be filed by using the PUC's free electronic filing system (eFiling) found on our website. eFiling is the PUC's system that receives and stores documents in electronic form.
-It allows you to create an account and to deliver or "serve" documents on other parties electronically rather than by mail.
-You can download the Quick User Guide to eFiling at www.puc.pa.gov for step-by-step instructions.
+It allows you to create an account - free of charge - and to deliver or "serve" documents on other parties electronically rather than by mail.

+You can download the Quick User Guide to eFiling at www.puc.pa.gov for step-by-step in-structions.